prevwong/reka.js/packages/state/README.md

-# Composite
+# Reka

-Composite is a state management system for building no-code page editors.
+Reka is a state management system for building no-code page editors.

 ## Why?

 A large part of the complexity of building no-code page editors comes from the architecting of the state management system to power such editors (ie: how should the end user designs be stored and edited in a page editor?)

-Composite solves this by providing an AST-powered state system to enable end-users to create UI components that are nearly as complex as ones developers could write in code; along with an interpreter to efficiently compute an output that could be rendered on the browser.
+Reka solves this by providing an AST-powered state system to enable end-users to create UI components that are nearly as complex as ones developers could write in code; along with an interpreter to efficiently compute an output that could be rendered on the browser.

 It's primarily built to serve as the new state management system to power Craft.js and its page builders.